Becoming People

 Becoming People aims to be a comfortable dorm-style living center for adults and families that is eco-friendly, independent, and whose members feel both held and free.
 We will use a community-based model for decision making, and a restorative justice model for dispute resolution.

-• 0 total members
+• 6 Total members

 Total